siwapp/siwapp-sf3/README.md

 produces better results.
 You can [download](http://wkhtmltopdf.org/downloads.html) and try it.

+If you are on a shared host you can require the binaries locally [using composer](https://github.com/KnpLabs/snappy#wkhtmltopdf-binary-as-composer-dependencies)
+, change the `knp_snappy.pdf.binary` path in app/config/config.yml to
+`"%kernel.root_dir%/../vendor/bin/wkhtmltopdf-amd64"` if you required the 64bit
+one, or `"%kernel.root_dir%/../vendor/bin/wkhtmltopdf-i386"` for the 32bit and then upload siwapp to your host.

 Thats it!
 The siwapp installation should be reachable and working now.
 Check `/config.php` or `/web/config.php` to make sure that everything in your